DEMAND IS REWRITING SASKATCHEWAN’S HOUSING MARKET

 Regional Highlights

-As seen in prior months, the Regina-Moose Mountain (2.76 months of supply) and Saskatoon-Biggar (2.01) continue to experience the tightest market conditions in the province.
+Consistent with prior months, Saskatoon-Biggar (1.88 months of supply) and Regina-Moose Mountain (2.13) continue to report the tightest market conditions in the province.

 Price Trends